Trospium is used in the treatment of overactive urinary bladder

 How it works

-Trospium relaxes the muscles of the urinary bladder and prevents leakage of the urine.
+Trospium works by relaxing muscles of the urinary bladder and prevents frequent, urgent or uncontrolled urination.

 Common side effects